 The second method of creating a user-defined dashboard in Looker is via a Look or Explore.
 The following is the process of setting up a new dashboard:

-- To create a dashboard, you’ll first need to navigate to a Look or Explore.
+- Navigate to a Look or Explore.

 - Then, select As A New Dashboard from the sub-menu.
-A Save As New Dashboard window will appear
+A Save As New Dashboard window will appear.

 - Finally, select save on the bottom right corner of your screen.